jorgementx/project-generator/README.md

 cd <my-project>/django_proj
 uv sync
 docker compose up -d
-uv run python manage.py makemigrations uv run python manage.py migrate uv run python manage.py createsuperuser uv run python manage.py runserver
+uv run manage.py makemigrations uv run manage.py migrate uv run manage.py createsuperuser uv run manage.py runserver
 ```

 ## TODOs:

 > In order of priority

-- [ ] Configure email backend
+- GeoDjango support
-- [ ] Add super quick configuration as default with an option to do the current advanced one.
+- Add super quick configuration as default with an option to do the current advanced one.
 Just prompt for the project name and set the defaults for everything else.
-- [ ] GeoDjango support
-- [ ] add support for docker image creation (if possible):
+- Add support for docker image creation (if possible):
   - dynamic entrypoint
   - supervisor conf
   - nginx conf
   - dockerfile
-- [ ] Enable autopulling of newer images with watchtower
+- Enable autopulling of newer images with watchtower